FrancoLiberali/cql/docs/contributing/maintaining.md

 Steps to release:

 - Create a new branch labeled `release/vX.Y.Z` from the latest `main`.
-- Improve the version number in `changelog.md` and `docs/conf.py`.
+- Improve the version number in `cql-gen/version/version.go` and `cqllint/version/version.go`.
-- Verify the content of the `changelog.md`.
 - Commit the modifications with the label `Release version X.Y.Z`.
 - Create a pull request on github for this branch into `main`.
-- Once the pull request validated and merged, tag the `main` branch with `vX.Y.Z`.
+- Once the pull request validated and merged, tag the `main` branch using `./create_tag.sh X.Y.Z`.
-- After the tag is pushed, make the release on the tag in GitHub.